wp-plugins/easy-media-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The best Wordpress gallery plugin enables you to create an awesome portfolio or photo gallery.
-Over 110,000 sites are already using Easy Media Gallery.
+The best Wordpress gallery plugin enables you to create an portfolio or photo gallery.
+Over 120,000 sites are already using Easy Media Gallery.

 == Description ==